Natural supplements for ADHD: do they really work?

 In a meta-analysis of 12 different ADHD studies, researchers found that children with ADHD have significantly lower levels of magnesium across the board.

-These deficiencies may have a major impact on rising ADHD rates, since magnesium plays such a key role in your brain function and your central nervous system.
-For example, you need magnesium for nervous system regulation.
-This essential mineral also assists the many processes involved in maintaining healthy neurotransmitter levels and how your brain and nervous system communicate.
+These deficiencies may have a major impact on rising ADHD rates, since magnesium plays a key role in your brain function and your central nervous system.
+This essential mineral also assists the many processes involved in maintaining healthy neurotransmitter levels.

 Multiple studies have shown that magnesium can reduce hyperactivity in those with ADHD.
 Those same studies also linked magnesium supplementation with significant reductions in the clinical symptoms of ADHD, such as aggression and poor school attention.